|simon 62fa12d218||4 weeks ago|

 |package.json||4 months ago|

 Browser Extension for Tube Archivist

 This is a browser extension to bridge YouTube with Tube Archivist, your self hosted YouTube media server.

 - Add your Tube Archivist connection details in the addon popup.

 - On YouTube video pages, inject a download button to download that video and a subscribe button to subscribe to that channel.

-- Throughout most places, hover over the top left corner of a video thumbnail to reveal a download button for that video.
+- Throughout most places, hover over the video to reveal a download button for that video.